 The primary goal of NPUF CIP assessment is to gain reasonable assurance that the facility is built and will operate in accordance with its licensing basis.
 Attaining reasonable assurance for the overall project is achieved by inspection of different construction areas (see IP 69020), quality assurance (see IP 60021), and of different operational programs and operational readiness activities (see IP 69022).
 Once reasonable assurance of quality is attained in all of the individual construction areas and operational programs, then the CIP is complete.
 With this in mind, reasonable assurance assessment inputs will include:

 Quality Assurance Program.
-The requirements of the QA program are effectively implemented
+The requirements of the QA program are effectively implemented.

 Construction Oversight.
 Construction activities are conducted in accordance with the CP and QA program.

 Operational Readiness Activities.
-Activities completed during the operational preparedness phase to support the transition from construction to operation
+Activities completed during the operational preparedness phase to support the transition from construction to operation meet licensing requirements.

 Other Areas.
-Other areas may include special issues that arise but are not included in the review on a routine basis unless the significance of the issue rises to a level that is perceived to affect the quality of .
+Other areas may include special issues that arise but are not included in the review on a routine basis unless the significance of the issue rises to a level that is perceived to affect the quality of construction activities.
 Examples include quality of licensing submittals, deviations from commitments in Confirmatory Action Letters or Confirmatory Orders, and labor difficulties.

-4.5 NRC Actions in Response to .ssessment will determine the NRC response to significant issues.
-Significant issues are defined as Severity Level I, II, and III violations.
+4.5 NRC Actions in Response to Construction Quality Issues.
+Assessment reviews will determine the NRC response to significant quality issues.
+Significant quality issues are defined as Severity Level I, II, and III violations.
+Actions in IP 92702 will be used for follow-up of these quality issues.

 END